alistairrutherford/osc-tools/README.md

 osc-network (NETTY based client and server components).

-osc-router (JavaFX based UI tool which allows you to route OSC messages from endpoint to endpoint [OSC to MIDI currently only supported].
-WIP
+osc-router (JavaFX based UI tool which allows you to route OSC messages from endpoint to endpoint [OSC to MIDI currently only supported].THIS IS A WORK INM PROGRESS